Netralab/OpenGNN/README.md

 # OpenGNN
-Code for OpenGNN: Towards Enhancing Graph Neural Networks for Open Set Node Detection.
+Code for OpenGNN: Augmenting Graph Neural Networks for Open-Set Node Prediction in Complex Networks.